 Take any comments about how a particular decision maker thinks with a grain of salt unless you speak directly with the individual.
 For example, prior to a recent council decision I heard from someone that I had a phone conversion with a resident where I said I had made my decision and would not change it.
 There were two problems with this 1) I received no phone calls on the issue and 2) the perception of my view on the issue was wrong.

-- Take 5 minutes every two weeks to review city council agendas to see if there is anything on the agenda that is of interest or concern.
-They are usually posted on the city web site a week in advance (state law requires that they be available 24 hour before the meeting).
+Take 5 minutes every two weeks to review city council agendas to see if there is anything on the agenda that is of interest or concern.
+They are usually posted on the city web site the Thursday prior to a Tuesday meeting (state law requires that they be available 24 hour before the meeting).
 You can ask to be notified by email when agendas and minutes are posted for city council meetings and the board meetings of various committees.
 Simply click on the “Notify Me” link located on the city’s home page.
 If you use Facebook you can like the following pages: Highland City, Residents of Highland.
 I post links my council meeting notes and events on them (as well as my council Facebook page).

 “Criticism is futile because it puts a person on the defensive and usually makes him strive to justify himself.
 Criticism is dangerous, because it wounds a person’s precious pride, hurts his sense of importance, and arouses resentment.”—Dale Carnegie, How to Win Friends and Influence People, 1937